makeworld-the-better-one/fmrl/spec.md

 The client can ensure all (non-error) users will have `data` simply by not including the `If-Modified-Since` header.

 The `Last-Modified` header MUST be included in the response from the server, and MUST be set to the most recent updated time out of all the statuses.

+Since the `code` field exists, servers MUST always return 200 OK, unless no usernames are specified or the URL path is incorrect.

 ### Authentication